History Of The Museum

 pledges and donations from other individuals) to guarantee the debts of

 the new school.
+Thus this building was constructed.
 The architect was W. A. Cann Architectural Co. of

 Wichita Falls, Texas.
 Construction contract was awarded in February,